-Refinancing nurse practitioner student loans used to make sense.
-But now nursing student loan repayment is more complicated because schooling and student loans are doubling as employers require a Doctor of Nursing Practice (DNP) degree vs a Master’s of Science in Nursing (MSN).
+Refinancing nurse practitioner student loans used to be a no brainer.
+But now nursing student loan repayment is more complicated because schooling and student loans are doubling as many employers require or prefer a Doctor of Nursing Practice (DNP) degree vs a Master’s of Science in Nursing (MSN).

 Nurse Practitioner degrees used to be highly affordable.
 Getting a Master’s of Science in Nursing (MSN) would cost somewhere between $20,000-$40,000 for two years of school with promises of a near $100,000 salary.